raanthony/crud/README.md

 ### Primary Keys Other Than 'id'

-- At the moment NVD CRUD generator accepts only 'id' column as the primary key.
+- At the moment IDB CRUD generator accepts only 'id' column as the primary key.
 Having a primary key other than 'id' will be supported in upcoming versions.
 But right now, you have to follow the convention.

 ### Laravel Eloquent Conventions